-- 3.1(a) Composite of the Restated Articles of Incorporation dated June 25, 1979 as amended by (i) Articles of Amendment dated February 22, 1984, (ii) Articles of Amendment dated June 24, 1992, (iii) Articles of Amendment dated June 4, 1993, and (iv) Articles of Amendment dated April 18, 2006 are incorporated by reference to the exhibits to the Quarterly Report on Form 10-Q for the quarter ended April 1, 2006. - 3.1(b) Articles of Amendment of the Restated Articles of Incorporation dated April 18, 2006 are incorporated by reference to the exhibits to the Quarterly Report on Form 10-Q for the quarter ended April 1, 2006. - 3.2 Amended and Restated By-Laws are incorporated by reference to an exhibit to the Current Report on Form 8-K dated November 14, 2012. - Indemnification Agreement is incorporated by reference to the form attached as an exhibit to the Quarterly Report on Form 10-Q for the quarter ended March 31, 2001 between the Company and all of its directors and officers as reported in the Quarterly Reports on Form 10-Q, Annual Reports on Form 10-K and Current Reports on Form 8-K for the periods ended or dated March 31, 2001, June 30, 2001, September 29, 2001, June 29, 2002, December 28, 2002, September 27, 2003, December 27, 2003, March 27, 2004, May 18, 2005, July 1, 2005, January 30, 2006, January 30, 2008, December 22, 2008, April 14, 2009, January 1, 2011, January 4, 2013, April 1, 2013, April 16, 2013, April 1, 2014, May 3, 2014, April 14, 2015, January 1, 2016, April 12, 2016, May 3, 2016, and January 1, 2017. - 10.2 Incentive Bonus Plan is incorporated by reference to the exhibits to the Annual Report on Form 10-K for the year ended December 31, 2011. - 10.5 Indemnification Agreement is incorporated by reference to the form attached as an exhibit to the Current Report on Form 8-K dated December 14, 2011 between the Company and one of the Trustees of its 401(k) Plan and with each member of its 401(k) Plan investment committee. - 10.6 Supplemental Executive Retirement Plan is incorporated by reference to an exhibit to the Current Report on Form 8-K dated November 14, 2012. - 10.7 Indemnification Agreement is incorporated by reference to the form attached as an exhibit to the Current Report on Form 8-K dated July 1, 2015 between the Company and the Trustees on the Committee of Trustees of the ESOP. - 14 Code of Ethical Conduct for Financial Managers is incorporated by reference to the exhibits to the Annual Report on Form 10-K for the year ended December 28, 2002. - 21 Subsidiaries of the Registrant. - 23 Consent of Independent Registered Public Accounting Firm. - 31.1 Certification Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification Pursuant to 18 U.S.C.
+- 3.1 Composite Restated Articles of Incorporation are incorporated by reference to Exhibit 3.1 to the Quarterly Report on Form 10-Q for the quarter ended April 1, 2006. - 3.2 Amended and Restated Bylaws are incorporated by reference to Exhibit 3.2 to the Current Report on Form 8-K dated November 14, 2012. - Form of Indemnification Agreement between the Company and its directors and officers is incorporated by reference to Exhibit 10 to the Quarterly Report on Form 10-Q for the quarter ended March 31, 2001. - 10.2 Incentive Bonus Plan is incorporated by reference to Exhibit 10.2 to the Annual Report on Form 10-K for the year ended December 31, 2011. - 10.5 Form of Indemnification Agreement between the Company and one of the Trustees of the Company's 401(k) Plan and each member of the Company's 401(k) Plan investment committee is incorporated by reference to Exhibit 10.5 to the Current Report on Form 8-K dated December 14, 2011. - 10.6 Supplemental Executive Retirement Plan is incorporated by reference to Exhibit 10.6 to the Current Report on Form 8-K dated November 14, 2012. - 10.7 Form of Indemnification Agreement between the Company and the Trustees on the Committee of Trustees of the Company's ESOP is incorporated by reference to Exhibit 10.7 to the Current Report on Form 8-K dated July 1, 2015. - 14 Code of Ethical Conduct for Financial Managers is incorporated by reference to Exhibit 14 to the Annual Report on Form 10-K for the year ended December 28, 2002. - 21 Subsidiaries of the Registrant. - 23 Consent of Independent Registered Public Accounting Firm. - 31.1 Certification Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 32.2 Certification Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 101 The following financial information from the Annual Report on Form 10-K for the year ended December 31, 2016 is formatted in Extensible Business Reporting Language: (i) Consolidated Balance Sheets, (ii) Consolidated Statements of Earnings, (iii) Consolidated Statements of Comprehensive Earnings, (iv) Consolidated Statements of Cash Flows, (v) Consolidated Statements of Stockholders' Equity and (vi) Notes to Consolidated Financial Statements.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - The following financial information from the Annual Report on Form 10-K for the year ended December 30, 2017 is formatted in Extensible Business Reporting Language: (i) Consolidated Balance Sheets, (ii) Consolidated Statements of Earnings, (iii) Consolidated Statements of Comprehensive Earnings, (iv) Consolidated Statements of Cash Flows, (v) Consolidated Statements of Stockholders' Equity and (vi) Notes to Consolidated Financial Statements.